natsnudasoft/EgamiFlowScreensaver/README.md

 The screensaver will display a chosen image as the background.

 ##### Image Position
-How the screensaver will position the chosen background image.
-Possible values are described in the following table:
+How the screensaver will position the chosen background image; possible values are described in the following table:

 | Value   | Description                                                                                                                                                        |